Essential Storybook Addons for Design System Maintainers

 Interaction failures are rarely caught by static snapshotting alone.
 Pairing visual regression with programmatic user simulation creates a reproducible testing matrix that catches state-dependent regressions before they reach QA.

-Register @chromatic-com/storybook (or @storybook/addon-visual-tests) for automated snapshot diffs, and @storybook/addon-interactions for simulating user flows.
+Register @chromatic-com/storybook for automated snapshot diffs, and @storybook/addon-interactions for simulating user flows.
 Wrap complex state transitions in play functions with explicit await steps and deterministic data mocking.

 addons: [